Curriculum & Instruction

 Background

-Over the past few years, District 95 has witnessed a significant rise in the number of English Language Learners, reflecting the growing cultural diversity within our community.
+Over the past few years, District 95 has witnessed a significant rise in the number of English Learners, reflecting the growing cultural diversity within our community.
 In response to this positive change, Lake Zurich takes great pride in offering comprehensive support systems to ensure that every student's educational journey is both enriching and successful.
-To address our English Language Learners' unique needs, we have implemented a comprehensive Transitional Program of Instruction (TPI) across all schools.
+To address our English Learners' unique needs, we have implemented a comprehensive Transitional Program of Instruction (TPI) across all schools.
 Additionally, qualifying schools in our district also provide specialized Transitional Bilingual Education (TBE) programs in Spanish, Polish, and Russian, designed to foster language proficiency and cultural understanding.
 At District 95, we embrace the students' linguistic and cultural diversity, valuing each unique perspective as we strive for academic excellence and prepare our students to succeed in an interconnected global society.

 Programs